www.handicapmd.com - HandicapMD

 Get a Disabled Parking Permit for Placenta Previa

-The Impact of Placenta Previa on Women
+The Impact of PP on Women

 2. Psychological Stress: The constant fear of bleeding, the uncertainty of the pregnancy outcome, and the potential need for an early delivery can lead to significant psychological stress and anxiety.